|Host Institution:||Semester, Academic Year, Summer programs:

 Participating in volunteer activities in Cuzco is an excellent way to immerse yourself in your host country’s way of life while helping those in need.
 In effect, this will add another dimension to your study abroad experience through daily exposure and interactions, resulting in a greater understanding of the language, culture, and your local community.

-USIL offers various volunteer opportunites that all students may participate in.
+USIL offers various volunteer opportunities that all students may participate in.
 Please click here to see the kinds of ways you can give back!

 *A $150.00 donation fee is required for students wishing to volunteer during their time in Cuzco.